Are you changing communities for the better?

-Applications for CivStart 2021 Cohort will open February 23, 2021.
-Applications will be reviewed on a rolling basis until June 25, 2020.
+Applications for CivStart's Cohort open in the Spring of each year.
+Applications will be reviewed on a rolling basis for several months.

-Members of the CivStart 2021 Cohort will continue to be members for 24 months, or until July 2023, after which they will become a member of CivStart’s alumni program.
+Members of the CivStart Annual Cohort will continue to be members for 24 months, after which they will become a member of CivStart’s alumni program.

-The CivStart team works one-on-one (both virtually and in person) with cohort members to develop custom 12 and 24 month work plans, establish mentorships, facilitate key meetings, and execute educational curriculum that meets each organization’s unique needs.
+Along with standard curriculum and benefits, the CivStart team works one-on-one (both virtually and in-person) with cohort members to develop custom 12 and 24-month work plans, establish mentorships, facilitate key meetings, and execute an educational curriculum that meets each organization’s unique needs.
 Through weekly meetings, cohort members will establish a cadence and identify key milestones and benchmarks to make the most out of their time in the accelerator.